Improve your Fursuit Performance with four hints

 Children are a special kind of audience.

 Those may tend to cry or even attack you out of fear.
-Don't enforce too much interaction on them; rather just hold your hand up and wait for them to come and give you a high-five.
+Don't enforce too much interaction on them, rather just hold your hand up and wait for them to come and give you a high-five.

 This is one of the most common gestures and can help you solve difficult situations.

-hint 3: Know Your Enviroment!
+Hint 3: Know Your Environment!

 For example, a good place for fursuiting are pedestrian zones.
 You have a lot of audience and the terrain is optimally developed.
 Watch your step, however, when continuing your performance in the nearest shopping mall, however:

 shopping malls are private property, and its operators may get nervous about fully covered persons walking through their halls without permission.
 You can get into serious trouble!

 Instead, send a friendly request per mail and ask for permission.
 That way, mall security and owners are informed and might even be happy about your performance.